Southwest Harbor in Hancock County, Maine — The American Northeast (New England)

 Erected by National Park Service.

 Location.
 44° 14.328′ N, 68° 18.088′ W. Marker is in Southwest Harbor, Maine, in Hancock County.
 Marker can be reached from Seawall Road (Maine Route 102A), on the left when traveling south.
-Touch for map.
-Marker is located near the water in the Seawall picnic area.
+Marker Touch for map.
 Marker is in this post office area: Southwest Harbor ME 04679, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
-Bass Harbor Head Light (approx. 2.1 miles away); a Bass Harbor Head Light (approx. 2.1 miles away); A Steadfast Light (approx. 2.1 miles away); Bass Harbor Head Light Station (approx. 2.1 miles away); Mariners Beware! (approx. 2.1 miles away); Joseph T. Musetti Jr. Veterans Memorial Park (approx. 3.9 miles away); Carriage Roads - Building the Roads (approx. 5.1 miles away); Somes Sound (approx. 5˝ miles away).
+Bass Harbor Head Light (approx. 2.1 miles away); a different marker also named Bass Harbor Head Light (approx. 2.1 miles away); A Steadfast Light (approx. 2.1 miles away); Bass Harbor Head Light Station (approx. 2.1 miles away); Mariners Beware! (approx. 2.1 miles away); Joseph T. Musetti Jr. Veterans Memorial Park (approx. 3.9 miles away); Carriage Roads - Building the Roads (approx. 5.1 miles away); Somes Sound (approx. 5½ miles away).

 More about this marker.
 The background of the marker contains a photograph of the ocean seawall.
 An illustration at the bottom left of the marker shows how the seawall is created.
 It has a caption of “Strong currents and storms pull cobbles into the surf and then deposit them in new patterns on the shore.”